Podchaser Logo

 23:20

-consensus at one point that there were no
+Sure, there was a consensus at one point that there were no

 such things as germs, too.
-But

-again, this is the scientific elite.
-They
+But but again, this is the scientific

 23:28

-are bulletproof.
 The cult of the expert.
-Yes, got it.

-consensus they said in this report is that
+the consensus they said in this report

-the word sex means the
+is that the word sex means

 23:37

-biological makeup of male or female.
+the biological makeup of male or female

-Gender, and I'm quoting from them,
+gender.
+And I'm quoting from them

 is the social and cultural construct.

-And you should be free to pick
+And you should be free

-a gender that's different from your sex.
+to pick a gender that's different

-But what's interesting is science
+from your sex.
+But what's interesting

-to them, the word science
+according to them, the word science

-means biology of maleness or
+means biology of maleness

-femaleness.
-Now if you follow
+or femaleness.
+Now, if you follow

 24:01

-that logic, that that's what
+that logic that that's

 24:03

-sex means, then what was
+what sex means, then what

 24:05

-the majority of the court doing in the
+was the majority of the court doing in the

 24:07